No More Declension Tension: How to Easily Learn German Declension, Step by Step

 (He swims fast.)

 German word order aside, the important part here is the word “of.”
-Look at the English sentence above: The apostrophe and “s” attached to “grandmother” denotes possession, but in German, the genitive case is used instead.
+Look at the English sentence above: The apostrophe and “s” attached to “parents” denotes possession, but in German, the genitive case is used instead.

 2. Determining a noun’s gender

 There are also many great resources and tricks for memorizing what sorts of nouns take a specific gender.
-For example, nouns ending in “ion” are almost always feminine.
-There are other characteristics in German that make it easy to classify which nouns take what gender.
+For example, nouns ending in –keit and -heit are almost always feminine.

 3. Determining a noun’s number

-Singular nouns will always be conjugated to the er/sie/es form of whichever verb occurs in the sentence.
 However, plural nouns will always use the infinitive form of the verb.
 If you’re unsure about the number in regards to the subject, look first at the verb.

 If you’re still in doubt, look up the form of the noun to double check.
 Nouns will nearly always change in spelling to reflect a quantity higher than one.